jwalton/rust-book-abridged/docs/ch02-guessing-game.md

         .expect("Failed to read line");
 ```

 `read_line` reads some input from stdin, and stores it in `guess`.
 We pass in `&mut guess` instead of just `guess`.
 The `&` means we pass a reference to the object that the `guess` variable points to, and `mut` means that `read_line` is allowed to mutate that variable.

-Passing by reference works very similar to passing by reference in C++ or Go, or passing an object in Java or JavaScript - the called function/method can modify the passed in object, and those changes will be visible in the caller's scope.
+Passing by reference here works very similar to passing by pointer in Go or C, or passing an object in Java or JavaScript - the called function/method can modify the passed in object, and those changes will be visible in the caller's scope.
 References also have a lot of implications for ownership.
 We'll go into references in much greater detail in [chapter 4][chap4].

 :::info

-If you're coming to Rust from a C++ background, you might assume that without the `&` Rust would pass a copy of `guess`, but this isn't true.
+If you're coming from a C/C++ background, Rust references are a little bit like C++ references, and a little bit like C pointers.
+We'll go into this in more detail in chapter 4.
+You might also assume that without the `&` Rust would pass a copy of `guess`, but this isn't true.
 When we pass a value without using a reference in Rust, we actually transfer ownership of the value to the called function.
 This is getting way ahead of ourselves though - again, we'll get there in [chapter 4][chap4].

 :::